TasbirahaAthaya/VEHICLE-LEARNING-TOOL/README.md

 # VEHICLE-LEARNING-TOOL
 ## Graphics Lab 2D project in OpenGL '2018
-This 2D graphics project was built using OpenGL where different vehicles were shown with the name and movement with background sound.
+This 2D graphics project was built using OpenGL where different vehicles were shown with the name and movement with different background transation sound and the name.
 ## Directions
 You need to press:
 * A for Aeroplane